ArenKDesai/Aren-s-Notes/graphics lec.md

 Finally, the best way to deal with rotations is **Unit Quaternions**.
 This is an axis angle $\theta$, which you divide by two and take the cosine and sine of.
 We can do arithmetic on them and multiply them together.
 These avoid gimbal lock by projecting up to a 4D **complex** space.
 The equation is:
 Axis angle $(\theta, \hat{v})\to (\cos(\frac{\theta}{2}), \sin(\frac{\theta}{2})\hat{v})$
-Euler angles XYZ can make a quaternion for each by
+Euler angles XYZ can make a quaternion for each by applying a state (like [1, 0, 0\])